3fuyang/3fuyang.github.io/src/content/blog/reference-json-in-vite.md

 // Other usages...
 ```

 But things change when it comes to more scalable and dynamic scenarios.
-A typical example of this is dynamic configurations, of which I found [Shiki's theme preview](https://shiki.style/themes) is a great example.
+A typical example of this is **dynamic configurations**, for which I found [Shiki's theme preview](https://shiki.style/themes) is a great example.

 [Shiki](https://shiki.style/) is a syntax highlighter library, and its [playground](https://textmate-grammars-themes.netlify.app/) supports preview of different themes, which are written in [JSON files](https://github.com/shikijs/textmate-grammars-themes/tree/main/packages/tm-themes/themes).

-In the playground, multiple JSON files may be needed, and they take quite a lot of space.
-In this case, it's better to keep different configurations in different JSON files and load them on demand.
+In the playground, multiple JSON files may be needed as the user wants to preview different themes, and the files acquire quite some bandwidth.
+In this case, it's better to keep different configurations in **separated** JSON files and load them **on demand**.

 ```ts
 function loadTheme(name: string) {